ykk136/klogg/DOCUMENTATION.md

 ## Keyboard commands

-*klogg* keyboard commands try to approximatively emulate the default bindings used by the classic Unix utilities *vi* and *less*.
+*klogg* keyboard commands try to approximately emulate the default bindings used by the classic Unix utilities *vi* and *less*.

 The main commands are: